eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/transfer/transfer.process.protocol.md

 - The `dct:format` property is a format specified by a `Distribution` for the [=Dataset=] associated with the [=Agreement=].
 This is generally obtained from the [=Provider=]'s [=Catalog=].
 - The `dataAddress` property must only be provided if the `dct:format` requires a push transfer.
-- The `dataAddress` contains a transport-specific endpoint address for pushing the data.
-It may include a temporary authorization via the `endpointProperties` property.
+- The `dataAddress` contains a transport-specific set of properties for pushing the data.
+It may include an `endpoint`, a temporary authorization via the `endpointProperties` property - depending on the `endpointType`.
 - `callbackAddress` is a URI indicating where messages to the [=Consumer=] should be sent.
 If the address is not understood, the [=Provider=] MUST return an UNRECOVERABLE error.

-- The `endpointProperties` may contain the following optional values:
+- The `endpointProperties` may (among others) contain the following optional values:
     - `authorization` - An opaque authorization token that clients must present when accessing the transport-specific endpoint address.
     - `authType` - The auth token type.
 For example, the value may be `bearer`.
 If present, this value may be used in